smolanalyst/smolanalyst/README.md

 ## TODO

 - Global CLI installation and package distribution
-- Improve model selection through environment variables
+- Add a command to write model configuration in user home instead of using environment variables
 - Implement the actual write control within the secure context
 - Integrate SciPy for statistical analysis
 - Implement regular testing to continuously evaluate Smolanalyst’s performance 🚀